Glossary

 Order to Cash (OTC or O2C)

-The cycle or steps in a process that starts with credit extension and receipt of the sales order and ends when payment (cash) is received.
+The cycle steps in a process that starts with credit extension and receipt of the sales order and ends when payment (cash) is received.

 Originator